Cheryl Harris: Whiteness as Property

 Harris is most renowned for her paper, "Whiteness as Property."
 Published in the June 1993 edition of the Harvard Law Review, the paper is considered to be a foundational document in modern critical race theory.
 In the paper, Harris introduces the concept that "whiteness" is based not on mere biological difference, but is instead constructed on supremacy and domination, and functions as a form of property in society through both the privileges it allows both written in law and public practice, and the exclusion of other races from said privilege.
+Harris's insights on the paper were shaped in part by her earlier work as an organizer of dialogue between legal scholars hailing from the United States and South African lawyers during the expansion of South Africa's establishing democratic constitution.
+This multicultural effort granted additional context on the nature of racial identity and how legal system construct and protect racial hierarchy.

-Harris argues that Whiteness as property developed alongside the institution of chattel slavery in the United States, and continued into the era of segregation, where racial identity determined access to freedom in every aspect.
+Harris argues that the concept of whiteness as property developed alongside the institution of chattel slavery in the United States, and continued into the era of segregation, where racial identity determined access to freedom in every aspect.
 Harris draws on historical interpretations of what qualifies as property in order to further her point, including Founding Father James Madison's 1792 essay entitled "Property," from which Harris quotes Madison's belief that property "embraces every thing to which a man may attach a value and have a right."
 Harris utilizes Madison's broad definition to demonstrate that, in the founding era of the United States, property was understood to include not only material possessions but also a range of crucial personal liberties.
 As she explains, these rights were considered vital for human well-being, and included the rights to “freedom of expression, freedom of conscience, freedom from bodily harm, and free and equal opportunities to use personal faculties.”